maxzheng/great-life-guide/double.md

    future, so don't do it!

 Once they learn to love what they do, your job is done -- forever! :wink:

+### #11 Powerfully Serve Your Customers

+While [The Prosperous Coach](https://amzn.to/3hpnZET) is for teaching others to be successful coaches, it has a few key takeaways that would help you serve your customers so powerfully and transformatively that they would gladly pay a premium for your service.
+A customer can be internal/external, an employer/employee, a family/friend, or just anyone that you provide service to.

+1. **Deeply understand your customers**' history, needs, challenges, and dreams.
+Only when you have a full understanding of them, then you are ready to serve them, otherwise you are only serving yourself.
+Sometimes your customers may not know the full scope of they really need, so it's necessary to ask for the rationale behind the requests to better meet their needs.
+2. **Push your customers to dream bigger.** It's not enough to just service their requests, which is just the minimal bar.
+They wouldn't pay premium for that and likely will go to another provider that could do more if possible.
+   Based on what they are trying to do, and the experiences you have, offer them bigger possibilities.
+E.g. Where else could they use your services to get more ROI?
+Not necessarily limited to the services that you provide, is there something else your customers could be doing to be more successful?
+3. **Bigger the impact to your customers, higher the premium they will gladly pay.** If your services are making a huge impact to your customers' success, then they will gladly share them with you.
+To make an impact, ensure your customers are committed to use your services.
+If they don't use them, they won't see the values even if your services are exceptional.
+If you aren't making your customers successful, then there is no reason for them to keep you.
+   If you are able to completely transform them to be the most successful version of themselves, then they will keep you forever.

+Powerfully serve and transform your customers to be the most successful, then you will too.

 ## Thinkings